bcgov/cas-home/README.md

  - https://github.com/bcgov/cas-postgres-style-tests: A collection of automated tests to ensure good sql coding practices and consistent formatting within a Postgres database.
  - https://github.com/bcgov/cas-template-app: A skeleton app that uses the Climate Action Secretariat tech stack.
 Currently only used for SSO packages contained in the repo.
  - https://github.com/bcgov/cas-shelf: A set of Terraform Enterprise API scripts that help to create a new workspace with an initial configuration
+ - https://github.com/bcgov/cas-onboarding: A todo app tutorial using our tech stack

 ### Deprecated repos
  - https://github.com/bcgov/cas-postgres: A helm chart for spilo, Zalando's patroni appliance.
 This should be replaced by usage of the the Postgres Operator from CrunchyData.